 Answer

-From version 5.80 on, it is important to localize Tyre for a proper postcode search.
-Localizing Tyre can be done on the 'Google Maps 2' tab or on the 'Google Maps - Map' tab (corresponding to your Tyre version) from the 'Preferences' window: set the 'Google Maps' location
+It is important to localize Tyre for a proper postcode search.
+Localizing Tyre can be done on the 'Google Maps - Map' tab from the 'Preferences' window: set the 'Google Maps' location

 9. I try to locate waypoints on the map, but they are moved to another location on the map instantly.